 - Place cards are simple copper tags paired with gold-foiled feather-shaped tags.
 This echos the gold and copper combo seen throughout the entire dining room, and the feather shape coordinates with the pheasant salad plates.

 I was really excited to update the seating around the dining room table.
-It’s been on the to-do list for a while but I haven’t focused any time on it until now.
-Hayneedle. com had lots to choose from and I knew I wanted a mix-n-match look that included a bench on one side.
+It’s been on the to-do list for a while but I haven’t focused on it until now.
+There are lots of options to choose from and I knew I wanted a mix-n-match look that included a bench on one side.

 - My husband and I were both immediately drawn to the leather tufted chairs for the ends of the table.
 They’re very comfortable and I love the nail head detail.